K-S-K/CV/README.md

 **What do I want to deal with:**

-- Ideally - real-life applications regarding natural things - science, nature, industry, etc. Something more important than just making some reach people more reach.
+- Ideally - real-life applications regarding natural things - science, nature, industry, etc.

 **The domains that I've experienced in:**